OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 3. When implementing a control, consider the references and the links to standards.
 You may have implemented some of these standards, or the content of the standards may help you to implement the control.
 4. In the end you need to be able to accept the risks that remain regarding each threat, given the controls that you implemented.

+For more information on risk analysis, see the SECPROGRAM control.

 ## How about privacy?
 AI Privacy can be divided into two parts:
 1. The AI security threats and controls in this document that are about confidentiality and integrity of (personal) data (e.g. model inversion, leaking training data)